ninad/ninad.github.io/README.md

 # ninad.github.io
-This is is a collection of my thoughts and bookmarks.
-Versioned and published.
+This is a collection of my thoughts and bookmarks, versioned and published.